drosera-network/examples/misc/tic-tac-toe/README.md

 Drosera traps can be used for much more than just monitoring blockchain exploits.
 In our fun tic-tac-toe smart contract we will leverage traps to monitor and update our tic-tac-toe game board.
 This allows us to leverage traps to do expensive compute of our game off-chain to verify pending moves and then automate the finalized moves.

 In this simple example we can simulate two players making moves on a tic-tac-toe board.
 The trap then analyzes the moves every block to validate the move is legal, and if there is a draw/win.
-Once this is done if the pending move from the player is valid the traps `isValid` function is triggered and the users response function is fired off with data to be passed in as arguments.
+Once this is done if the pending move from the player is valid the traps `shouldRespond` function is triggered and the users response function is fired off with data to be passed in as arguments.

 Our example contract has a function only callable by Drosera as a response `finalizeMove()`.
 The trap passes the response data which is then used within the function to check if the game is over and emits events accordingly.